The Impact of Negativity Bias on Investing

 So what can you do to combat negativity bias when investing?
 The truth is, markets can and do correct, and volatility is a natural part of investing.

 Long-term investing isn’t about hunches, emotions, or making quick profits.
 It’s about using sound strategies to accumulate wealth over time.
 By practicing a few tried-and-true investment principles, you may be able to tune out market negativity and focus on reaching your financial goals.
 Here are five tips worth repeating:

 It isn’t always easy to overcome emotions and maintain a long-term perspective through volatile markets; however, it can be rewarding.
 For many investors, working with a qualified investment professional can help.
-Your wealth management advisor can show you how sticking with a solid investment strategy can help you remain focused on achieving your financial goals, even during times of market uncertainty.
+A financial professional can show you how sticking with a solid investment strategy can help you remain focused on achieving your financial goals, even during times of market uncertainty.